bbauska/W3Cx-3of5/README.md

 Hey - it does not work!
 Weirdly, the two parts of the path are filled in pink!
 But we called stroke() after the first half of the path was drawn (lines 5-8).
 Then we called fill() only after the second part of the path was specified (lines 14-19)... so, what happened?

-Remember that fill() or stroke() *draws the whole path*, even if it is disconnected, and even if it has already been drawn!
+Remember that fill() or stroke() <i>draws the whole path</i>, even if it is disconnected, and even if it has already been drawn!

 What happened is:

 1. The call to stroke() has drawn the path corresponding to the lines 5-7.
 Indeed, the first part of the path (on the left) has actually been drawn once in wireframe mode, and in blue.

 2. Then, the call to fill() at line 20 has drawn the whole path again, but in pink and in filled mode.
 But this time the path corresponds to lines 5-7 plus lines 14-16 that make up the second shape on the right.
-    *So the path that has been drawn this time is made of both of the triangles.*
+    <i>So the path that has been drawn this time is made of both of the triangles.</i>

 <b>Important</b>: If you do not want to draw parts of the same path several times, you need to draw two different paths,
 using the ctx.beginPath() method, as shown in the next example.